FastyBird/devices-module/README.md

 ## What is FastyBird IoT devices module?

-Devices module is a combined [Nette framework](https://nette.org) extension and [Vex ORM](https://vuex-orm.org) plugin and also [Python](https://python.org) module for managing connected devices and their basic logic.
+Devices module is a combined [Nette framework](https://nette.org) extension and [Vex ORM](https://vuex-orm.org) plugin and also [Python](https://python.org) module for managing connectors and connected devices and their basic logic.

 [FastyBird](https://www.fastybird.com) [IoT](https://en.wikipedia.org/wiki/Internet_of_things) devices module is
 an [Apache2 licensed](http://www.apache.org/licenses/LICENSE-2.0) distributed extension, developed